switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-18-04-lts.md

 permalink: /serving-tiles/manually-building-a-tile-server-18-04-lts/
 ---

 This page describes how to install, setup and configure all the necessary software to operate your own tile server.
-The step-by-step instructions are written for [Ubuntu Linux](https://ubuntu.com/) 18.04 LTS (Bionic Beaver).
+These step-by-step instructions are written for [Ubuntu Linux](https://ubuntu.com/) 18.04 LTS (Bionic Beaver), and were tested in May 2020.

 # Software installation